gerardoanuglo/house-price-predictor/README.md

 <img width="555" alt="Screen Shot 2022-11-08 at 2 47 52 PM" src="https://user-images.githubusercontent.com/85320743/200692637-afb86daf-ae68-4222-baf1-abdf7babf18b.png">

-There are 19 collumns that have null values.
+There are 19 columns that have null values.
 I will delete any column with more than 15% percent of null values.
-Columns "PoolQC", "MiscFeature", "Alley", "Fence", "FireplaceQU", and "LotFrontage" have to many null values for me to try any techniques to fill the missing data.
+Columns "PoolQC", "MiscFeature", "Alley", "Fence", "FireplaceQU", and "LotFrontage'' have too many null values for me to try any techniques to fill the missing data.

 From the remaining 13 features, there are two groups of features with the same amount of null values.
 After looking at each group, they express information about the garage or the basement.
 As explained earlier I will keep one key feature from each group that expresses the most important information about the item of the house.

 As for the Electrical column we will remove the row with a null value.

-To be quiet honest, my first attempt at creating a regression model I was struggling with the performace.
+To be quite honest, my first attempt at creating a regression model I was struggling with the performance.
 The accuracy for my testing data was at 51%.
 After doing some research I realized I needed to make sure my target variable was normal.
-By normalizing my target variable I could develope a more accurate regression model.
+By normalizing my target variable I could develop a more accurate regression model.

 ### Checking Target Variable for Normality